 All you have to do is step inside the booth and wait for the spray mist to be applied evenly throughout your body.
 If you’re concerned about the safety of spray tans, then make sure you read “Is Spray Tanning Safe?“

 Here are some spray tan tips for men to remember before getting a spray tan:

-- Make sure your skin is prepared – Preparing the skin for a spray tanning session involves showering and exfoliating beforehand.
-Since it is not recommended to shower for a few hours, you have to get cleaned up prior to the session.
-Exfoliating, meanwhile, removes dead skin cells from the top layer of skin; this makes the tanning spray more absorbable, and results in a more even tan.
+Preparing the skin for a spray tanning session involves showering and exfoliating beforehand.
+Check out our best pre-tan exfoliators list if you need some ideas.
+Since it is not recommended to shower for a few hours after your spray tan, you have to get cleaned up prior to the session.
+Exfoliating, meanwhile, removes dead skin cells from the top layer of skin; this makes the tanning spray more absorbable and results in a more even tan.

-- Know what to wear – Many tanning establishments provide you with disposable underwear which you can wear during the spray tanning session.
+Many tanning establishments provide you with disposable underwear which you can wear during the spray tanning session.
 The DHA content in spray tan solutions have been known to react with wool, linen, and silk, so avoid clothing made from those fabrics.
-Wear something light (swimwear is usually a good choice), and make sure you wear light, dark-colored clothing afterwards.
+Wear something light (swimwear is usually a good choice), and make sure you wear light-weight, dark-colored clothing afterward.